Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 Strategy 1: Meet Visitors With Multi-Platform Live Chat

-Adding live chat to your website sounds great in theory — but the idea of monitoring yet another dashboard on top of your email, your social media, and your WordPress admin can feel completely overwhelming.
+Live chat for your website sounds awesome, right?
+But monitoring yet another dashboard, on top of your email, social media, and that WordPress admin panel, can be overwhelming.

-Here’s the good news: WPChat doesn’t add a new platform to your already-full plate.
+But here’s the thing: WPChat doesn’t add a new platform to your already-full plate.
 It connects your website’s chat widget to the messaging apps your visitors already use and trust.

 What Is WPChat and How Does Its Multi-Platform Chat Work?